Ceiling Dome Designs That Elevate Your Space

 Whenever we explain overhead curves to clients, we like to share a little history.
 Because when you put an overhead curve above your domestic space, you’re joining a tradition that goes back thousands of years.

 In Baroque palaces, rounded ceilings became painted theaters of the sky.
 Frescoes, gilded trim, elaborate reliefs — a plaster ceiling dome design was the ultimate symbol of sophistication.
 We once recreated a simplified version in a private ballroom.
-The owners told us their guests couldn’t stop looking up during dinner parties.
+The owners said their guests couldn’t stop looking up during dinner parties.

 Across faiths, rounded ceilings became sacred.
 In mosques, they echo prayers.
 In churches, they symbolize heaven.
-And even today, homeowners tell us their overhead curves ceilings feel calming or even spiritual.
+And even today, homeowners tell us their overhead curves feel calming or even spiritual.
 One woman said: “I don’t know why, but it feels like peace lives up there.”

 Types of Dome Ceiling Design